Greiye/WGU_Notes_2024/README.md

 45Mins/15 Minute break is ideal.
 Maybe I can stretch it out further more study time.
 Deleting my games doesn't help.
 I still find a way to play games with friends.
 Exchange this for something better.

+...
+Passed Health and Fitness Exam.

+American Politics was hard.
+It focused on more modern stuff.
+I know

 </p>